SharePoint/sp-dev-docs/docs/solution-guidance/Read-or-update-user-profile-properties-sample-app-for-SharePoint.md

 ![Screenshot of the user's profile page with About me highlighted](media/692b9a82-45df-4c82-960b-42281be39f1c.png)

-## Using the UserProfile.Manipulation.CSOM app
+## Using the UserProfile.Manipulation.CSOM sample add-in
 <a name="sectionSection1"> </a>

 When you run this sample, a provider-hosted add-in starts, as shown in Figure 2.